ArturL4/AirBnB/README.md

 ## Installation <a name= "installation"></a>

-There should be no necessary libraries to run this code, except those of the standard distribution of Anaconda, like pandas, numpy, matplotlib, sklearn and seaborn.
-The code should run without problems using Python versions 3.*.
+There should not be necessity to install any further libraries, only the standard libraries given with the Anaconda Distribution.
+There shouldn't be any problems with the code using a Python version 3.*.

 ## Project Motivation <a name="motivation"></a>